 One of the most common questions we receive is how to install our round bale hay net.
 There are a number of ways to use the net.
 The best method really depends on your feeding routine.
 The following article lists the most common ways customers are using our nets.
 These same methods will also work on large square bales.

 First, remove all bale wrap, twine, and strings to prevent animals from ingesting them.
 If you are concerned about your bale falling apart or blowing away once the wrap or twine is removed, then first cast the net over the bale leaving it loosely draped on top of the hay.
 Lift up one side of the net just enough to expose the wrap or twine, cut it, and then pull it out.

-Depending on what size your bale is, the net may or may not be big enough to completely enclose the bale.
+Depending on what size your bale is, the hay net may or may not be big enough to completely enclose the bale.
 As long as the net covers the top and sides of the bale, you are in good shape.
-Regardless of which method you use, the net will never super tight on the bale.
-The mesh holes will look like squares or diamonds.
-If the net is stretched too tight, the holes will look like narrow little slots and you need some slack.
+Overstuffed bales may encounter what we call the donut hole (addressed in the video above).
+No worries, the net will work just fine if you reposition the bale.

-The easiest way to install your net is by simply throwing your net over the bale like a blanket.
-Check all sides to ensure the net is evenly draped around the bale.
+The easiest way to install your net is by simply throwing your hay net over the bale like a blanket.
+Check all sides to ensure the net is evenly draped around the bale (the yellow rope should touch the ground all the way around the bale).
 Once you have the net positioned to your liking, pull the drawstring snug and tie a knot in the cord to keep the net in place.
 Tuck any excess cord up underneath the net and against the bale.

 If the net is big enough to enclose the bale, you have a couple of options: